 We found the name Seven Fortunes in the story of Baba Budan, a 16th-century explorer who carried seven coffee seeds from the Middle East to India, sparking a new era of coffee cultivation.
 For founder Karim, bringing specialty coffee to Dubai for the first time, the parallel fit.
 They’ve since grown to over 20 cafés across Dubai and Egypt.

 Swiss Water® Process had a name.
-What they needed was a system for their product tiers—four levels of offering, each with its own character.
+What they needed was a system for their product tiers: four levels of offering, each with its own character.
 Emerald Micro Lots, Verdant Reserves, Evergreens, Ferns.
-A naming hierarchy that helps roasters navigate the catalog without needing a decoder ring.
+A naming hierarchy that helps roasters navigate the catalog.

 A name can be the starting point for a new brand or the missing piece in a larger project.
 Either way, it’s foundational work.
 Everything else builds on it.